Copyleaks/Ruby-Plagiarism-Checker/README.md

 require 'copyleaks_api'
 ```
 Register to Copyleaks and get an api-key at: https://copyleaks.com/account/register
-Your api-key is available at your dashboard.
+Your api-key is available at your dashboard on https://api.copyleaks.com/

 Login to Copyleaks API with your api-key and email:
 ```ruby